 Well if you’re in Singapore like us, you try and find the funny side and head to the Raffles Hotel to enjoy a Singapore Sling in your sling!
 After a short taxi ride, we pulled up out the front of the beautiful colonial-style hotel where we felt like the ultimate tourist asking where the Long Bar was for the famous cocktail.

 The Singapore Sling was created at the Raffles Hotel at the turn-of-the-century by Hainese-Chinese bartender, Mr. Ngiam Tong Boon.
 As history says the recipe was originally created for women, given its attractive pink colour and fruitful flavour.
-Today, given the amount of visitors to the bar it is definitely a drink enjoyed by all.
+Due to the volume of tourists that visit the bar, it is definitely a drink enjoyed by all.

 - 30 ml Gin